Finance for Non-Financial Professionals

 Return on Investment

-- When you complete Finance for Non-Financial Professionals, you’ll receive a certificate and digital credential from Ivey.
-This Ivey badge is linked to a unique URL, allowing you to showcase your expertise in business finance through online profiles.
+- Earn a credential from Ivey Business School.
+Your Finance for Non-Financial Professionals digital badge is linked to a unique URL, allowing you to showcase your advanced proficiency in online profiles.

-- Through your peer learning teams and social events, you'll form lasting bonds with your classmates.
-The Ivey alumni network is a powerful resource for participants to share business opportunities or seek advice on life and career challenges.
+- Form lifelong connections with peers through learning and social events.
+The Ivey Academy alumni network is a long-term resource for participants to share business opportunities or seek advice on life and career challenges.

-- During the program, you’ll explore new perspectives while taking time for mindfulness, reflection, and practice away from the demands of work.
-Return to your role ready to bring sound financial decision-making into your day-to-day work.
+- Build new skills while taking time for mindfulness, reflection, and practice away from the demands of your day-to-day.
+Return to work with an open mind and increased confidence to be effective in your role.

 - Work more closely and efficiently with your organization’s finance team, ensuring your decisions are putting the organization’s fiscal health first.